 The main activity of the Commission is to advance proposals and make recommendations for the elaboration and implementation of the National Action Plan for Employment, mainly in its part related to reinforcement of the equal opportunities policy.
 The Commission is further authorized to propose the adoption of national plan for equal opportunities for women and men and disadvantaged groups.
 The Commission is a part of the gender mainstreaming strategy in the process of working out and implementing gender equality policies.
-The achievement of equality between women and men de facto requires implementation of the gender approach in the preparation of the policies related to public life.
-The main objectives are the elaboration of gender indicators for measuring gender equality progress in all spheres of social life and organization and development of intense consultations with gender equality organizations.
-Specific tasks of the Commission with regard to gender equality are to diminish the difference in unemployment levels between women and men; to ensure balanced participation of women and men in all spheres of social life and to develop a multi-purpose strategy for achieving gender equality in remuneration levels in both public and private sectors.
+The achievement of equality between women and men de facto requires implementation of the gender approach in the preparation of gender indicators for measuring gender equality progress in all spheres of social life and organization and development of intense consultations with gender equality are to diminish the difference in unemployment levels between women and men; to ensure balanced participation of women and men in all spheres of social life and to develop a multi-purpose strategy for achieving gender equality in remuneration levels in both public and private sectors.